 LEAP Program - there are ten (10) Learning Environment principles that comprise the values of our college.
 Individuals can acknowledge those that best demonstrate the Learning Environment principles with a LEAP Award (Learning Environment Awards Program) - redeemable any time at any campus business office for a \$5 Wawa gift card.
-Each month, all recipients are entered into a drawing for a monthly grand prize.
-Learn more on the Reynolds Community College website or speak with a Reynolds Cabinet member.
+Each month, all recipients are entered into a drawing for a

 Resolving Employee Relation Disputes - the college strongly believes that workplace disputes should be resolved at the lowest level of the organization.
-Therefore, employees should immediately bring issues of concern to their respective supervisor to allow the supervisor the opportunity to resolve the issue.
-Employees are also encouraged to utilize the chain-of-command as indicated in the organizational structure (charts) to allow the leadership team within their department to hear their concern and resolve the issue.
+Therefore, faculty members should immediately bring issues of concern to their respective supervisor to allow the supervisor the opportunity to resolve the issue.
+Faculty members are also encouraged to utilize the chain-of-command as indicated in the organizational structure (charts) to allow the leadership team within their department to hear their concern and resolve the issue.